If you become unemployed | Our Services | KelaSkip to content

 • you do not apply for admission to education

-• you interrupt your studies.
+• you stop your studies.

-• you participate in employment promoting services for 21 calendar weeks
+• You participate in employment-promoting services for 21 calendar weeks.

-• you study on a full-time basis for 21 calendar weeks
+• You study on a full-time basis for 21 calendar weeks.

-• you turn 25 years old.
+• You turn 25 years old.

 Have you worked?